artificialsolutions/tie-api-example-twitter/README.md

     | TWITTER_WEBHOOK_ENV| 'environment name'|
     | TENEO_ENGINE_URL|'url for you teneo webchat' |

+1. Create an ACI context which associates Docker with an Azure subscription and resource group so you can create and manage container instances.

+    ``` bash
+    docker login azure
+    docker context create aci namecontext
+    ```
+    When prompted, select your Azure subscription ID, then select an existing resource group (previously created when template deployed)

 1. Build the docker image for the connector.

     ``` bash